dixond01/startup/README.md

   - replying to other users
   - retrieving online status
   - retriving archived discussions
 - **DB/Login:** Store users and study groups in database.
 Register and login users.
-Credentials stores securely in database.
+Credentials stored securely in database.
 Cannot see discussions unless authenticated.
 - **Websocket:** When users post or reply, all other users in the study group can see it.
 - **React:** Application ported to use the React web framework.